 - SHOULDERS Your shoulders can really make the image pop; have one more forward than the other, bring them both in, or have one going down while the other is up.

-- LEGS Legs!
-Legs!
-Legs!
+- LEGS It’s all about those legs!
 Standing, crossed, one in front of the other, spread out, one bent, sitting, pulled together, casually apart, criss-cross, and small alterations that change the positioning of the legs.
 For longer legs in the image the shot has to be taken from a lower point looking up

 - HIPS You can pop a hip left or right, put them back or do a powerful crotch forward shot.